Mohammadpur, Dhaka

 Can You Over Water a Norfolk Pine?

 Norfolk Pines are one of the most popular houseplants because they are relatively easy to care for.
-However, it is possible to over water a Norfolk Pine.
+However, it is possible to overwater a Norfolk Pine.
 If you see the leaves start to yellow or drop off, this is a sign that your plant is getting too much water.

 Let the soil dry out completely between watering and give your Norfolk Pine bright, indirect light.